autoatml/autoplex/docs/user/jobflowremote.md

 In case your remote cluster connection is broken or lost, it is crucial to restart the jobflow-remote runner [(first stop/kill, then start)](#getting-started).
-Job states that are `REMOTE_ERROR`, `FAILED` or inconsistent because of this, can be fixed be force.rerunning the respective jobs by `jf job rerun -f -s STATE`.
+Job states that are `REMOTE_ERROR`, `FAILED` or inconsistent because of this, can be fixed be force-rerunning the respective jobs by `jf job rerun -f -s STATE`.

 # Some useful links